-Care Level: Medium.
+- Care Level: Medium.
 Nerite snails do have to be looked after, and can only be placed in certain tanks.
 Tanks containing loach fish, for example, present a problem as they like to feed on nerite snails.
-Tanks must also be covered, due to their adventurousness.
+Tanks must also be covered due to their adventurousness.
 They also have a tendency to scatter eggs throughout tanks, which doesn’t exactly make a tank more presentable.

-Max Size Of Fish: 1 inches
+- Max Size Of Fish: 1 inch

-Temperature Range: 71-78.8F
+- Temperature Range: 71-78.8F

-PH Range: 7+
+- PH Range: 7+

-That’s right, snails too can be great for algae eating!
+That’s right; snails too can be great for algae eating!
 In addition to being incredibly useful, nerite snails also feature highly appealing shell designs with creative patterns.
 They are often described as having shells similar to the stripes of a zebra.

-There’s no type of algae that is off-limits to the nerite snail, they love it all.
+There’s no type of algae that is off-limits to the nerite snail; they love it all.
 Being the bottom feeders that they are, they will also keep your substrate clean.

-Max Size Of Fish: 1-2 inches on average, although they can in rarer cases grow up to 4 inches
+- Max Size Of Fish: 1-2 inches on average, although they can grow up to 4 inches in rarer cases.

-Temperature Range: 50-90F
+- Temperature Range: 50-90F